srazam/hacknc/README.md

 ### By: Jean, Priyal, Shannon, Sofia

 ## What is...What?
-For our HackNC project, college students will input their name, age, gender, and preferences in order to help them meet other people.
+For our HackNC project, with the use of college databases, college students will benefit from our project as they will input their name, age, gender, and preferences on the website in order to help them meet other people and to get them out of their comfort zone.

 The preferences for food are:
 - Italian